griffithlab/rnabio.org/docker/course/dockerfile_approach/README.md

 # RNA-seq Bioinformatics Toolkit

 This Docker image contains a comprehensive set of bioinformatics tools for RNA-seq analysis, based on the requirements described in the AWS Setup guide from rnabio.org.
+Currently tools are limited to those needed for bulk RNAseq parts on the course.

 ## Contents